 - 1→ Payment is made at the beginning of each week

-➤Drag down the Fill Handle Tool
+- Drag down the Fill Handle tool.

 Result:

-Then, you will get the interest payments for the beginning of the 14th week of the first year.
+You will get the interest payments for the beginning of the 14th week of the first year.

-7. Having Interest Payment Using Table Option
+Example 7 – Interest Payments Using the Table Option

-Then, the Create Table Dialog Box will open up.
+The Create Table Dialog Box will open up.

-After that, you will get the following table.
+You will get the following table.

-➤Select the output cell E5
+- Select the output cell E5.

 =IPMT([@[Rate of Interest (Annual)]],1,[@[Total Payment (Annual)]],[@[Loan (PV)]])